MicrosoftDocs/Viva/WorkplaceAnalytics/Use/improve-agility.md

 According to [Five ways to empower your team to make decisions](https://insights.office.com/management-strategy/five-ways-to-empower-your-team-to-make-decisions/): “Employee empowerment is directly tied to results.
 A study by Zenger Folkman found 4 percent of employees are willing to put in more effort when empowerment is low, while 67 percent are willing to go above and beyond when empowerment is high.”

-Ways to accelerate decision-making:
+Ways to empower decision-making:

-* Provide wide access to Teams meeting recordings and notes in public channels whenever possible to increase the rate of information sharing.
-Also, provide wide access to meeting notes using Teams and OneNote.
+* Provide wide access to [Teams meeting recordings](https://support.microsoft.com/office/record-a-meeting-in-teams-34dfbe7f-b07d-4a27-b4c6-de62f1348c24) and [meeting notes](https://support.microsoft.com/office/add-a-onenote-notebook-to-teams-0ec78cc3-ba3b-4279-a88e-aa40af9865c2) in public channels whenever possible to increase the rate of information sharing.
-* Use Teams channels to share information as it emerges both formally through notes and files and informally through chats.
+* Use [Teams channels](https://docs.microsoft.com/microsoftteams/teams-channels-overview) to share information as it emerges both formally through notes and files and informally through chats.
+* Use [MyAnalytics insights](../myanalytics/use/use-the-insights.md) for calendar management and to increase awareness of conflicting meetings and meetings that inform you of decisions.

 For more best practices and change strategies, see [Best practices for meetings](../tutorials/gm-meetings.md).